Why the same fix never works for everyone

 Post-infection or unexplained fog

 Your fog developed suddenly after infection or gradually worsened without clear triggers despite adequate sleep.
 Investigate blood-brain barrier integrity and neuroinflammation.
-Consider anti-inflammatory nutrition protocols, targeted supplements (omega-3, curcumin, resveratrol), and whether medical evaluation for post-viral syndrome or autoimmune conditions is warranted.
+Consider anti-inflammatory nutrition protocols, targeted supplements (omega-3 1-2 g/day combined EPA+DHA, curcumin with bioavailable formulation, resveratrol), and whether medical evaluation for post-viral syndrome or autoimmune conditions is warranted.
+If you had COVID-19 within the past year and your fog persists beyond 12 weeks, ask your provider specifically about long COVID assessment.

 Our stress management guide covers neuroinflammation recovery strategies.